rsprouse/ultracomm/README.md

    e.g. `C:\local\boost_1_55_0\lib32-msvc-10.0`.
 Click Apply.
 TODO: this should be taken care of by CMake.
 Figure out how to add boost there.

-1. From the "Build" menu select "Build Solution".
+1. Right-click the ultracomm project and choose 'Build'.
 This will compile `ultracomm.exe`.

 1. Take note of your build configuration, usually shown on the toolbar below the menu bar.
    It is set by default to Debug & Win32.
 This will help you find the compiled executable.